cr0mll/cyberclopaedia/Notes/Hardware Hacking/Wireless Attacks/index.md

 sudo ifconfig <dev> up
 ```

-Finally, you should restart the process killed by `airmon-ng`:
+Finally, you should restart the processes killed by `airmon-ng`:
 ```
 sudo systemctl start NetworkManager
 ```